 Suggestion: Ask yourself, “has my husband ever given me any reason not to trust him?
 Is my husband acting appropriately in this situation?”
 If you can answer those questions to your satisfaction, then honestly, let it be.
 Don’t punish your husband for something he’s not even doing–especially if he’s acting appropriately!

-Now, if he’s not acting appropriately, that’s an entirely different story, and I’d point you to some of the articles I’ve written on emotional affairs and on discovering your husband is having an affair.
-But let’s assume for now that the husband is acting appropriately.
+Now, if he’s not acting appropriately, that’s an entirely different story, and I’d point you to some of the articles I’ve written on emotional affairs, discovering your husband is having an affair, or finding your husband texting another woman.
+But let’s assume for now that the husband is acting appropriately and you’re still jealous.
 What, then, should you do?

 Let’s look at this letter for a moment.
 She doesn’t want to go to the elders, because no matter where he goes he’ll work with women.
 She doesn’t want him to switch offices because that’s not practical.
 She does want him to set boundaries, but he’s already done that.
 And he’s not texting his female co-worker, and she’s not texting him.